bboyho/BlueBlock1750/README.md

 BlueBlock1750
 -------------------

 Arduino code to control the [SparkFun Purpletooth Jamboree - BC127 Audio Bluetooth Development Board](https://www.sparkfun.com/products/11924).
 This code is also used for a custom wireless audio Bluetooth adapter in older speaker systems.
-It has been tested since 2016:
+It has been tested and used since 2016:

  * in my car
  * with a mixer and studio monitor's at Block1750